 There may be some other causes for kettling sounds, such as that the boiler has been installed inappropriately or because it has incorrect settings.
 A faulty boiler thermostat causes the boiler to overheat, the only way to deal with this is to replace the boiler thermostat.
 A boiler which is too large in view of the total heating space also makes banging noises.
 Finally a pump that has become stuck or needs replacing can also produce a very loud banging noise.

-Some of our customers worry that boilers may explode because of kettling, but don’t panic.
-Boilers have numerous safety controls that should kick in and lock the boiler out (to turn it off) before any such problem occurs.
-A combi boiler is able to combat the fact that water expands 1600 times when turning into steam by having a pressure relief valve.
+If serviced regularly boilers have numerous safety controls and designed safety features that, if working correctly, should operate long before any such problem becomes dangerous.
+A combi boiler is able to combat the fact that water expands 1700 times when turning into steam by having a pressure relief valve.
 A traditional boiler will make use of the expansion cistern which is normally in the loft.

-It is very important for a plumber to establish the cause of a boiler locking out, diagnose the heat exchanger at fault, and remedy the problem.
+It is very important for an engineer to establish the cause of a boiler kettling and remedy the problem saving money on heating bills and ensuring your boiler works efficiently and safely.

 Kettling can easily be cured and prevented from reoccurring.
 Ways you can cure and prevent kettling: